Write to the Point

 This is the second in my series where I recommend books that I’ve been impressed by, learned from or simply enjoyed.

 It doesn’t matter which – they’re all important.
-And we’ll all benefit when what we write – and what we read – is clear and well thought-out.
+And you’ll get a better response to them all when what you write is clear and well thought-out.

 This book will help you do that.